Previous Graduate Students and Staff

 Dr. Allison Pease, Post Doctoral Researcher, 2010-2012.

-Current Position: Assistant Professor, Texas Tech University
+Current Position: Assistant Professor, University of Missouri

 Topic: Modeling population-level impacts of climate change on stream fishes in the U.S.